2026-27 ENROLLMENT

 You must click “Complete Application” and then fill out the entire application form.

 Click “Submit”.
-You will not receive a confirmation email regarding successful student application — once you see “Complete Application, Application Received, Nothing To Do” in the system, your application process is complete.
+You will not receive a confirmation email regarding successful student application— once you see “Complete Application, Application Received, Nothing To Do” in the system, your application process is complete.
 We will reach out after the open enrollment period closes with details about next steps.

 When open enrollment closes, we will determine whether there are enough available slots for all of the prospective students.
 If the number of prospective students per grade-level exceeds the number of available spaces, we will hold a lottery.
 See below for details.

-LOTTERY PROCESS
+HEARTWOOD LOTTERY PROCESS

 Once open enrollment closes, we will determine whether there are enough available slots for all of the prospective students.
 If the number of prospective students per grade-level exceeds the number of available spaces, we will hold a lottery.
 The lottery process randomly selects students to fill the available number of student spots.
 The lottery will is open to the public and will also be live-streamed.
 The lottery selection date is scheduled for Wednesday, March 25.
 The lottery is complete only once every applicant from that year’s lottery has been pulled.
 This determines the order of our waitlist.